 - 1. With a design already open, click the File menu, click on Import Design Data - 2.
-Select AutoCAD (.dxf) from the File of Type list or; - 3.
-Select Gerber (.gbr) from the File of Type list or; - 4.
-Select IDF (.idb) from the File of Type list or; - 5.
-Select STEP (.stp, .s) from the File of Type list - 6.
-The file will be pre-processed to check its validity and to assess which contents and layers used. - 7.
-The format Import dialog is displayed. - 8.
-Check the Use Map File box if a mapping file is available or required. - 9.
+Select AutoCAD (.dxf) from the File of Type list or; - Select IDF (.idb) from the File of Type list or; - 4.
+Select Gerber (.gbr) from the File of Type list or; - 5.
+The file will be pre-processed to check its validity and to assess which contents and layers used. - 6.
+The format Import dialog is displayed. - 7.
+Check the Use Map File box if a mapping file is available or required. - 8.
 Click the OK button to start the import.